How to Install Apache ActiveMQ on Ubuntu 20.04

 The Apache ActiveMQ is the best choice for you if you are looking for a high-performance message broker for your applications.

-In this tutorial, we will show you how to install Apache ActiveMQ on Ubuntu 20.04.
+This tutorial will show you how to install Apache ActiveMQ on an Ubuntu 20.04 server.

 - A server running Ubuntu 20.04.